-- xxiv. share/fund capital
+- xxiv.
+Share/fund capital

-- xxv. retained earnings
+- xxv.
+Revaluation reserve

-- xxvi. other reserves
+- xxvi.
+Retained earnings

-- 2. Management may consider that line items (i) to (xxvi) are best presented on the face of the balance sheet or in the notes.
+- xxvii.
+Other reserves

-- 3. The net assets/liabilities figure, being the aggregate of total assets less total liabilities, is used to determine whether or not the licence applicant is in breach of indicator 2 described in F.10
+- 2. Management may consider that line items (i) to (xxvii) are best presented on the face of the balance sheet or in the notes.

 C. Profit and loss account